-Catamarans and Sailing Yachts Under 70’: Just the sound of the word yacht charter conjures up images of the rich and famous.
+What is the starting price for a saiing catamaran yacht charter?
+Just the sound of the word yacht charter conjures up images of the rich and famous.
 Most people are surprised that there are private yachts available for the average traveler.
 So let’s start on the lower end where a week on luxury catamaran in the BVI with all meals and an open bar starts around $2,500 per person.
+Take a look at Nutmeg as an example of this.
 That is considerably less than what most people expect to pay and competes with the cost of a high end cruise ship or luxury shoreside resort.
-If you are a Ritz Carleton or Four Seasons kind of traveler, then you’d feel most comfortable an a 62’ catamaran that charters for $4,000-$4,500 pp week.
-Or if you want to charter Hemisphere which at 145’ is the largest catamaran for charter in the world, you will pay $28,000 pp/week plus expenses
+If you are a Ritz Carleton or Four Seasons kind of traveler, then you’d feel most comfortable an a 62’ catamaran like Callista that charters for $4,000-$4,500 pp week.
+Or if you want to charter Richard Branson's former catamaran, the 105' Bella Vita, you will pay about $9,000 pp/week.

-Motor yachts: Motor yachts tend to be more expensive than sailing yachts or catamarans for two reasons – they are typically more expensive to buy and fuel adds to the charter cost Our 50-70’ Power Cats start at $3,000 pp/week all-inclusive in the BVI.
+Motor yachts: Motor yachts tend to be more expensive than sailing catamarans for two reasons – they are typically more expensive to buy and fuel adds to the charter cost.
+A 62' power cat like Ultra starts at about $4,000 pp/week all-inclusive in the BVI.
 In the Bahamas, motor yachts start closer to $4,000/pp/week plus expenses.

 What’s the difference between all-inclusive and plus expenses?